sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

 ```
 ## Understanding the Dashboards

-The **Hardware Sentry - Observability and Sustainability** dashboards give you immediate visibility into your monitored environment.
-The organized views expose health metrics for all monitored hardware systems and bring real-time metrics and projected trends on electricity consumption and costs, as well as CO₂ emissions for your entire infrastructure into unified observability dashboards.
-Once you have configured the [dashboard provider](#Configuring_the_Dashboard_Provider) and the [data source](#Configuring_the_Data_Source), the dashboards are automatically available from the **Dashboard** menu on the **Home** page.

-### Preliminary Settings

 Monitored systems are grouped into sites.
 You can easily customize this grouping to represent data centers, server rooms, or applications and services.
-For each site, you can view the consumption in kilowatts per hour, its related cost in dollars, and carbon footprint in metric tons.
+For each site, you can view its consumption in kilowatts per hour, its related cost in dollars, and carbon footprint in metric tons.

 To define sites, open the `hws-config.yaml` file and customize the `extraLabels` as shown in the example below: